 1. The Single Shotgun

-The original concept of the design, it is the conventional and simplest shotgun form.
-It features the basic long, narrow shape – one room wide and three to five rooms deep with each room opening into the next.
+The original concept of the design is the conventional and simplest shotgun form.
+It features the basic long, narrow shape – one room wide and three to five rooms deep, with each room opening into the next.

 This simple Single Shotgun style home is in Bloomington, Indiana, and follows the floor plan shown earlier in the article (photo credit: Nyttend, Public Domain).